Discovering What's Out There with SSDP

 }

-SSDPSearchSessionConfiguration has a custom initialiser to allow for an assertion to be performed on the value of maximumWaitResponseTime (which needs to be between 1 and 5 inclusive).
-I believe having to manually write this custom initialiser is a price worth paying to allow for quicker feedback during development if an invalid value is passed in (by causing the app to crash).
+SSDPSearchSessionConfigurationhas a custom initialiser to allow for an assertion to be performed on the value ofmaximumWaitResponseTime(which needs to be between 1 and 5 inclusive).
+Having to write this custom initialiser manually is a price worth paying to allow for quicker feedback during development if an invalid value is passed in (by causing the app to crash).

-While it's possible to send unicast M-Search messages, here we are only interested in sending multicast messages so to make things easier let's add a small factory method to return a preconfigured multicast SSDPSearchSessionConfiguration instance:
+While it's possible to send unicast M-Search messages, here we are only interested in sending multicast messages, so to make things easier, let's add a small factory method to return a preconfigured multicast SSDPSearchSessionConfiguration instance:

 extension SSDPSearchSessionConfiguration {